A topic from the subject of Distillation in Chemistry.

 Introduction

 Distillation is a separation technique used to separate components of a liquid mixture based on their different boiling points.
-It is widely used in various industries, including chemical, pharmaceutical, food, and beverage industries.
+It is widely used in various industries, including the chemical, pharmaceutical, food, and beverage industries.

 Basic Concepts